04ina/buffercache_tools/README.md

 ninja install
 ```
 ## Usage
+There are 12 functions for working with the buffer cache.
+At the moment, information about temporary table buffers can only be viewed, but not changed.
 ### pg_show_relation_buffers(relname text)
 Show buffers from the buffer cache that belong to a specific relation.
 ```sql